aleshaleksey/fansys23/11-weapons-armour.md

 ___
 #### Offhand fighting

 A character with two hands can hold a one-handed weapon in each hand.
-If the character has made an attack as a "main action" with one weapon, it can may be able to make an additional "offhand attack" as a "secondary action".
+If the character has made an attack as a "main action" with one weapon, then in some cases it can also make an additional "offhand attack" with the other weapon as a "secondary action".

 - The character can normally make a single "offhand attack" with a "light" weapon at a -4 penalty to attack and no stat bonus ([DEX] or [STR]) to damage.
 - If the character has the ["multi-attack"](06-abilities.md#multi-attack-i-iii) ability, then it can add its stat bonus to the offhand attack.